egabrielse/AirbnbOptimizationProject/README.md

 The number of people that an Airbnb accomodates does not equal the number of beds that it has.
 Therefore, the opmization models will need to take into account not only how many people need lodging, but how many couples there are (or really how many pairs of people who are willing to share a bed there are).

 ##### Note about rating:
 While most Airbnbs have been rated, there is a good portion that do not have ratings yet.
 In an effort to keep these listings under consideration by the model, while also not favoring them to heavily, they will all be artificially given a rating of 70.
-This will be done using the following piecewise function:
+A rating of 70 was intuitively chosen, because review scores tend to range from the 70s to the 90s.
+Therefore, a rating of 70 would be the bottom end of the rating scale for most listings.
+This artificial rating will be applied using the following piecewise function:

 ```julia